 Prepare for career opportunities in early childhood settings by completing your bachelor's degree online.
-Through Northwestern’s Bachelors of Arts in Early Childhood program, you will gain knowledge in child development, assessment, behavior and current policy and be prepared to create meaningful learning experiences for every young child.
+Through Northwestern’s Bachelor of Arts in Early Childhood Education program, you will gain knowledge in child development, assessment, behavior and current policy and be prepared to create meaningful learning experiences for every young child.
 Build on what you already know and become better equipped to address student needs and collaborate with co-teachers, parents, and peers.
 Take relevant courses and apply new strategies immediately in your teaching environment.

 The B.A.
 Early Childhood program will qualify you for early childhood education roles (including paraprofessional and lead teacher positions) in a variety of settings, including:

 - Before- and after-school early childhood programs (birth through age 8)

 - Regional and state and education agencies (AEAs, IAAEYC)

 Earning your degree doesn't have to cost you time away from your other responsibilities.
 Northwestern College's online Bachelors in Early Childhood Education allows you to log into classes and complete your coursework whenever it's most convenient for you.
 Take one 8-week class at a time and balance your work, school and life schedule.